dhruvagrawal01/RKP-MAPS/README.md

 # RKP-MAPS
-DPS RKP Maps- To find shortest between venues of the school
+DPS RKP Maps- To find shortest between various venues of Delhi Public School, R.K.
+Puram.
+Program is written in C++ using graphs and Dijkstra algorithm.